thisdougb/ansible-communote/README.md

 # ansible-communote

 Ansible playbooks briefly described, and in the order they should be run in if you want to try this out.
+The following four steps (wrapped into site.yml if preferred) produce a running Communote application.

 1. Build a HashiCorp Vault, auto init and unsealing.
 2. Build a MySQL instance, auto generating a root password and storing it in the vault.
-3. Install base data to communote database backend
+3. Install base data to communote database backend.
+4. Install the frontend Communote app, runnning on Tomcat.

+The impetus for this demo was to show Ansible and HashiCorp Vault combining to automate the installation process of a tiered Java application.
+In addition, to show with Vault that we can auto-gen and deploy passwords without any human intervention.

 ## init_ansible_setup.yml